The MA Applied Linguistics for English Language Teaching is designed for those with experience of teaching English as a second language.

 The MA Applied Linguistics for English Language Teaching is designed for applicants from the UK or overseas who wish to pursue a career in teaching English as a foreign language.
 You should have an equivalent of at least 12 months of classroom experience of teaching English on a full-time basis.
 The course offers advanced enquiry into the processes of language learning, with specific reference to learning English as a foreign language.

-You will study five core modules and be able to choose one optional module.
+You will study four core modules and choose two option modules.

-Teaching and Learning Language: In the Spring Term, building on your knowledge from the Language for Education module, you will expand your understanding of different language learning theories and their (potential) implications for language teaching.
+Teaching and Learning Language: Building on your knowledge from the Language for Education module, you will expand your understanding of different language learning theories and their (potential) implications for language teaching.
 You will get an overview of how approaches to second and foreign language teaching have evolved over the last few decades and learn how to develop informed opinions about the challenges and tensions involved in language teaching practice, both generally and in your own context.
+(20 credits)

 You will develop, design, implement and manage your own original research project, supervised by a member of staff with the relevant experience for your topic.
 To complete this masters degree, you will produce a 12,000-word dissertation based on your research project.